JasonZhai-9936/DarwinChatbot/README.md

 # 2. If there's missing libraries, which there almost certainly will be, just conda activate the env and pip install it(and let me know)

+# 3. /.install_flags tracks if each separate install component has already been run.
+#   If you're running into install issues, delete the /.install_flags folder
 ```